 An inductor consist of a coil or a wire loop.
-This component is used to store energy in form of a magnetic field.
+This component is used to store energy in form of magnetic field.
 The more the turns in the coil, the more will be the inductance.
-It resists changes in the electric current passing through it by in ducing a voltage in the conductor.
+Appliances such as microwave oven and water purifier have this component.
+The following image shows inductors: